AGP alternatives in animal nutrition

 However, banning AGPs can lead to a decreased production efficiency.
 There is a big demand for natural products which support the animals when AGPs are no longer an option.
 At Phytobiotics, we aim to develop tailor made solutions for our customers to help them face such challenges in their production.
 We have a line of products especially equipped to attend their needs and a team of local technical specialists, which facilitates a quick response to customer demands.

 Eduardo Wollmann graduated in Veterinary Medicine and holds a Master’s degree in Animal Production from the Federal University of Rio Grande do Sul, Brazil.
 Focused on swine, he has worked as a technical, key account and product manager.
 At Phytobiotics Brazil, Eduardo works as Technical Commercial Manager for Swine.

 the natural way towards strong pigs

-A stable feed intake is key to ensure pigs can produce at their genetic potential when facing challenging periods.
-Specific botanical compounds can help supporting pigs in these conditions, hence maintaining feed intake in sows, piglets and grower-finisher pigs.
-Sangrovit® guarantees a consistent feed intake throughout the production cycle, supporting the pig and your profits!
+A stable feed intake is key to maintain animal welfare and to ensure that pigs can meet their full genetic potential, even when facing challenging periods.
+Specific botanical compounds of the Phytobiotics Sangrovit® product line help to support sows, piglets and growers throughout the production cycle.